 Sounds easy, doesn’t it?
 Not really.
 Though pounded yam is a staple Nigerian meal, truth is that nothing beats original.
 But the stress and energy of pounding can sometimes act as a hindrance.

-Use A Blender-Here We Have 2 Methods:
+How to make Pounded Yam with a Blender-Here We Have 2 Methods:

-- Boil the yam till it is soft, and then mash the soft yam and blend till you achieve a smooth, firm, stretchy ball-shaped solid using pounded yam machine or a blender.
+- Boil the yam till it is soft, and then mash the soft yam and blend till you achieve a smooth, firm, stretchy ball-shaped solid using a pounded yam machine or a blender.
 This method also works for cocoyam (ede ofe).

 - First, put fresh yams cut in cubes in a blender, add some water and blend till a smooth puree is formed.

-- Then, pour the puree into a clean pot and place on medium heat.
+- Then, pour the puree into a clean pot and place it on medium heat.
 Keep stirring the mixture with a wooden spatula till it thickens, which is about 5 minutes- 10 minutes.

 - When it is thick enough, scrape the yam from the sides of the pot, leaving most of it in the middle.

-- After that, add a small cup of water around the pot and cover to steam and cook for 10-15 minutes, as you would when cooking semolina.
+- After that, add a small cup of water around the pot and cover to steam, and cook for 10-15 minutes, as you would when cooking semolina.
 Check from time to time to avoid burning.